sinoroc/kb/src/python/packaging.rst

 Distribution
 ------------

-.. sidebar:: Python distribution vs. Python project distribution
+.. sidebar:: Confusion #2: Python distribution vs. Python project distribution

     *Project distributions* are not to be confused with *Python distributions* such as *CPython*, *Anaconda*, *SciPy*, etc.

+It is sometimes named *distribution package*, as opposed to *import package* (see above).

 A Python project distribution corresponds to a snapshot of a Python project that is distributed to other Python users.
 Each snapshot is labeled with a